open/close all folders

 - The Wuts from The Dreamstone are an entire race of Plant People.

-- Parodied in an episode of American Dad where a hippie wants to become a tree.
-He is always shown standing in a plant pot and talks about getting surgeries that will turn him into a plant.
+- Parodied in an episode of American Dad! where Hayley joins a group of eco-warriors led by a hippie who believes he is a tree trapped in a human's body.
+He is always shown standing in a large plant pot full of compost and talks about getting bizarre surgeries that he claims will turn him into a full tree.

-- Poison Ivy in Batman The Animated Series created artificial plant people to assist her schemes in several episodes (not to mention the episode in which she developed a way to punish her enemies by turning them into [inanimate] trees).
-After the animated continuity was rebooted, she became a full-blown "plant person" herself, complete with green skin and the ability to breathe carbon dioxide.
-In fact, Batman once defeated her and her army of carnivorous plants by having all the carbon dioxide removed from Ivy's office, causing her and her "pets" to pass out.
+- Poison Ivy in Batman: The Animated Series created artificial plant people to assist her schemes in several episodes (plus the episode in which she developed a way to punish her enemies by turning them into [inanimate] trees).

-- Then the Batman Adventures spin-off comic said that the green-skinned, carbon-dioxide-breathing Ivy was another artificial plant person, and that the real Ivy was fully human and off doing her own thing somewhere else.
+- Then the Batman Adventures spin-off comic said that the pale-skinned Ivy in the revamp was another artificial plant person, and that the real Ivy was fully human and off doing her own thing somewhere else.

-- The Plant Man from the Flapjack episode of the same name.
+- The Plant Man from the The Marvelous Misadventures of Flapjack episode of the same name.

 - Spongebob Squarepants' Mr. Seaweed Monster Man